gllmAR/gllmar.github.com/assets/slides/lutherie/lutherie.md

 : expressive form emerging from the reciprocal relations between artistic intents and his technological implementations

+- The act of choosing the components for a purpose, getting them to work together and making the instrument expressive.
+- Where a computer and programmation is injected between the instrument and the performance output
+- The importance of real-time is critical to get physicality of the instrument

 <!--

 Apprentis de Burton

-Exemple : pour préciser ce en quoi la lutherie numérique ce distingue
+Exemple : pour préciser ce en quoi la lutherie numérique se distingue

 Artificiel : Bulbes